 Police officers, paramedics and firefighters have frequent interactions with individuals who have Alzheimer’s and other dementias in a variety of settings and often in crisis situations.
 Many of these professionals have little or no formal training to prepare them for the unique physical, behavioral, and communication issues related to dementia.
-Legislative action is needed to allocate resources for first responders to be trained in the recognition of individuals with Alzheimer's and the ability to secure the safety of abused and exploited people with dementia.
+The Alzheimer’s Association will build on progress from last session and continue to urge legislators to empower first responders with dementia-specific training on the recognition of individuals with cognitive impairment and the ability to secure the safety of abused and exploited individuals with dementia.

 Minnesota State Plan Overview

 In 2017 the Minnesota Legislature (2017 Session Law) called on the Minnesota Board on Aging to reconvene the Alzheimer's Disease Working Group (ADWG) to review and revise the 2011 report, Preparing Minnesota for Alzheimer's: the Budgetary, Social and Personal Impacts.
 The ADWG was appointed in late 2017 and met throughout 2018.
 Like the first work group created in 2009 when the Minnesota Legislature first charged the Minnesota Board on Aging to create a plan, this working group made recommendations for policies and programs that would prepare Minnesota for the future.
 The 2018 work group was led by a Minnesotan who is living with mild cognitive impairment and included health care providers, family caregivers, researchers, representatives from state and local health and human services agencies.
 The ADWG gathered expert research and background information and solicited input from the general public.
 The Alzheimer's Disease Working Group Legislative Report was published in January 2019 and presented to the Minnesota Legislature.